-In order to obtain a parking, permit the following steps should be followed:
+In order to obtain a parking permit the following steps should be followed:

-- 1. Obtain an application from the main office. - 2.
-Read and complete the application with all necessary signatures and vehicle information. - 3.
-Provide the office with a copy of your current vehicle insurance coverage and a copy of your driver's license. - 4.
-Pay your Parking Fee of \$5.00 on EZ-Pay. - Follow all the rules and regulation outlined in the "Circleville Driving and Parking Application."

-All rules and regulations regarding driving privileges and parking permits procedures can also be found on our website at www.circlevillecityschools.org.
+- Read and complete the application with all necessary signatures and vehicle information via the link under student resources on the high school website. - Upload a copy of your driver's license. - Pay your Parking Fee of \$5.00 on EZ-Pay. - Follow all the rules and regulations outlined in the "Circleville Driving and Parking Application." - All rules and regulations regarding driving privileges and parking permits procedures can also be found on our website at www.circlevillecityschools.org.